Characterizing Signalling: Connections between Causal Inference and Space-time Geometry

 A related question is whether it is possible to detect fine-tuning through interventions when it is impossible to detect it through observations alone.
 Formally, this relates to a question raised in \cref{sec:d-separation} regarding equivalence of two definitions of fine-tuning: one which compares d-separation and conditional independence in the pre-intervention causal model alone and the other where all post-intervention models are also taken into account.
 Presently, it is unknown if there is a gap between these definitions.

 The affects framework significantly abstracts the usual causal modelling approaches, showing that many known results (such as Pearl's rules of do-calculus \cite{Pearl2009}) can be obtained from more minimal assumptions.
-However, proving the completeness of the causal inference results derived under these minimal assumptions remains an important open challenge.
-It would be interesting to prove this, even under certain restrictions on the causal models (possibly coming from the form of causal mechanisms assumed for the underlying theory).
-We aim to shed further light on this question within a follow-up work \cite{Paper13}.
+However, proving the completeness of the causal inference results (cf.\ \cref{sec:affects-to-cause}) derived under these minimal assumptions remains an important open challenge.
+A related open problem lies in understanding the interaction between the presence and absence of certain affects relations for a given causal model, especially to certify the completeness of a set of affects relations (i.e.\ a set of affects relations which does not imply the presence of further affects relations, e.g.\ via the transformation rules established in \cite{VVC}).
+This is exacerbated further due to the wide variety of causal models, differing in causal structure and both domain (binary / higher cardinality / continuous) and distribution of their individual RVs.
+It would be interesting to prove such completeness results, even under certain restrictions on the causal models (possibly coming from the form of causal mechanisms assumed for the underlying theory).
+For further discussions in this direction see Section 3.1 of~\cite{Master}.